Anatolii/NinePatchChunk/README.md

 - <code>byte[] toBytes()</code> - serializes your current chunk instance to a byte array so you can use it creating NinePatchDrawable object.

 Also NinePatchChunk class has some static methods.
-Let's go throu them.<br>
+Let's go through them.<br>
 - <code>NinePatchChunk parse(byte[] data)</code> - Parses any serialized chunk into the object you can use or edit.<br>
 - <code>NinePatchDrawable create9PatchDrawable(Resources resources, Bitmap bitmap, String srcName)</code> - Creates NinePatchDrawable right from raw Bitmap object.
 So resulting drawable will have width and height 2 pixels less if it is raw, not compiled 9-patch resource.<br>
 - <code>NinePatchChunk createEmptyChunk() - Jut creates empty chunk object to you have ability to change it.